zhengchang907/open-liberty-on-aks/javaee-app-lg-sample/README.md

 This article demonstrates how to:

-* Create an AKS cluster, an Azure Container Registry (ACR) instance, and an Azure Application Gateway (AAG).
+* Create an AKS cluster with the AGIC (Application Gateway Ingress Controller) add-on enabled, and an Azure Container Registry (ACR) instance.
-* Integrate the ACR and the AAG with the AKS.
 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
 * Build the application Docker image using Open Liberty container images.
 * Deploy the containerized application to an AKS cluster using the Open Liberty Operator.